ayoisaiah/f2-docs/docs/guide/how-variables-work.md

 <!-- prettier-ignore-start -->
 ::: info
-[Capture variables](/docs/guide/tutorial.md#using-regex-capture-variables) are also supported but discussed separately.
+[Regex capture variables](/reference/regex#capture-variables-in-f2) are also supported but discussed separately.
 :::
 <!-- prettier-ignore-end -->